CRED-CLUB/synth-android/README.md

     ... />
 ```

-2. by specifiying a complete apperance for all aspects of the icon pit
+2. By specifiying a complete apperance for all aspects of the icon pit
 ```xml
 <club.cred.synth.views.SynthButton
     app:neuButtonType="elevated_flat"